kamsec/eth-keylist-checker/README.md

 # eth-keylist-checker

 This script periodically checks the balances of addresses corresponding to given private keys, and sends them to single address.
 At this moment supports `Ethereum` and `Polygon`.
 Also works with testnets `Rinkeby` and `Mumbai`.
-Built wth Python, desgined for RaspberryPi and Windows.
+Built wth Python, designed for RaspberryPi and Windows.

 ## Description:
 Script checks the balances of addresses corresponding to the private keys defined in `keylist.json`